kera-cudmore/BookWorm/README.md

 ### Content

-Content for this project was written by Kera Cudmore.
+Content for this project was written by Kera Cudmore, and the book descriptions were provided through the Google Books API.

 ### Media